-- The creation of an older, stronger seedling for planting due to the consistent nutrients and water provided in the longer nursery period; - Insulation of the deeply planted root ball from changes in soil temperature and moisture; - Increased chance of survival in hotter and drier environments, with the root ball located further away from these influences; - Greater stability of newly planted seedlings in comparison to conventional planting; - Greater ability to withstand the effects of moving water such as flood conditions in riparian zones; - Limited watering during planting, with no further watering required postplanting; and - Reduced loss from vandalism as it is harder to pull up a deeply planted root ball.
+- The creation of an older, stronger seedling for planting due to the consistent nutrients and water provided in the longer nursery period; - Insulation of the deeply planted root ball from changes in soil temperature and moisture; - Increased chance of survival in hotter and drier environments, with the root ball located further away from these influences; - Greater stability of newly planted seedlings in comparison to conventional planting; - Greater ability to withstand the effects of moving water such as flood conditions in riparian zones; - Limited watering during planting, with no further watering required post-planting; and - Reduced loss from vandalism as it is harder to pull up a deeply planted root ball.

 Long-stem planting for the Reconstruction will generally follow the auspices of The Long-stem Planting Guide (The Australian Plants Society NSW 2010).
-This is provided in APPENDIX C.